marronjo/fhe-defi/1.MarketOrder/README.md

 - Prevents **front-running**, **sandwich attacks**, and **strategy leakage**.
 - Traders can submit large or sensitive orders without broadcasting intent.

+Note : this market order hook allows for backrunning of decrypted market orders.
+This is not seen as a negative outcome since it does not affect the users execution price.
+It simply re-aligns prices after the users swap by trading in the opposite direction to bring price back to equilibrium.
+This is only worthwhile on large orders that change the price in a meaningful way.

 ### 🧠 Encrypted Conditional Logic
 - Execution conditions (e.g., price thresholds) are evaluated inside an **FHE coprocessor**.
 - Orders are **only decrypted and executed** when the condition is met — in private.